jillesvangurp/es-kotlin-client/README.md

 - Use Kotlin language features to accomplish the above.

 This library probably overlaps with several other efforts on Github.
 I'm aware of at least one attempt to do a Kotlin DSL for querying.
+I may end up pulling in these things or copying what they do.

 # Example